Beware of traffic

-After a short walk up the hill you will reach a crossroads of footpaths, turn right walking for about a mile.
+After a short walk up the hill you will reach a crossroad of footpaths.
+Turn right and walk for about a mile.

 Continue on for a mile and a half with Cheriton Wood to your right-hand side.

-At the top of the ridge (half a mile walk from road) turn right then follow the ridge along for half a mile before turning left down the footpath.
+At the top of the ridge (a half-mile walk from road) turn right, then follow the ridge along for half a mile before turning left down the footpath.

-At the next footpath crossroads head straight down into Cheriton village.
+At the next footpath crossroad head straight down into Cheriton village.

-When you reach the village road, turn left following the road to the main road (A272) Then left again at the main road past the pub - The Hinton Arms, and on to the entrance of our parkland.
+When you reach the village road, turn left following the road to the main road (A272).
+Then turn left again at the main road, past The Hinton Arms pub and on to the entrance of the parkland.

 Hinton Ampner car park, SO24 0LA grid reference: SU592278